 The first rhino stronghold isolated an area of 350 sq hectares for the “clean rhinos”.
 These are rhinos thought to be tuberculosis free.
 While the first stronghold allowed for the rhinos to roam safe and free, it was decided that it needed to be expanded.
 This would ensure double the security by providing a buffer zone between the first stronghold fence and the second, which would ring this area, and make it larger.
 It contains an area that allows for guard, horse and dog patrol.
 Matthew Grossman matched the funds generated from BRR and Facebook donors.

-In 2016 the Kruger National Park detected possible Tuberculosis in the rhinos.
-Although this has not been completely verified, they have called on all rhinos going into rehabilitation from 2016 to be isolated into a quarantine.
-As a result, the rhinos that came into the CFW sanctuary after 2016 were known as the “Quarantine Rhinos.”
-They could not go into the stronghold with the rhinos that came in before 2016, known as “Clean Rhinos”.
+In 2016, the Kruger National Park detected possible Tuberculosis in their rhinos.
+Although this has not been completely verified, they required all rhinos going into rehabilitation from 2016 on to be isolated.
+As a result, the rhinos that came into the CFW sanctuary after 2016 – “Quarantine Rhinos” – could not go into the stronghold with the rhinos that came in before 2016, known as “Clean Rhinos”.
 The weaned Quarantine Rhinos also need extensive acreage to roam free.
 BRR donated the second stronghold, which enabled these rhinos to be released from their restricted lives and have real rhino lives in an area set aside for them.

 This garden is a prolific provider of beautiful vegetables, including cabbage, peppers, mielies, chillies, butternut, which are shared between the guards, the volunteers, and some VIP guests also.
 The long term idea is to grow enough vegetables so that they can also be sold at the Nelspruit market to raise extra funds for the sanctuary